apache/zeppelin/docs/docs/interpreter/spark.md

  * Automatically add libraries to SparkCluster (You can turn off)

 Dep interpreter leverages scala environment.
 So you can write any Scala code here.
+Note that %dep interpreter should be used before %spark, %pyspark, %sql.

 Here's usages.